 4 Tips to Write a Better Character Portrait

-To prepare for this week’s post, I took a look at my notes from the Cheryl Strayed retreat I attended a few weeks ago.
-I shared what I learned here and here and here.
-Thankfully, I was able to find a few more gems—and writing prompts.
+To prepare for this post, I took a look at my notes from the Cheryl Strayed writing retreat I attended.
+Cheryl is the mega-bestselling author of Wild among other things, and I shared what I learned here and here and here.
+Today, we're looking at what Cheryl Strayed has to say about character portraits!

 1. Character Portraits Reveal Relationship